haveboard/kill-your-masters/README.md

+# Operation:Kill Your Masters
-# An effort to rename racist language in computer terminology
+## An effort to rename racist language in computer terminology

 Renaming default 'master' branch created by git to something more semantically appropriate like 'production', 'release', or 'main'.
 Looking into other languages that have already begun this effort in development.